Citolab/aspcore-repository/README.md

 ### Model

-An entity that must be stored in the database should inherit from ObjectBase.
+An entity that must be stored in the database should inherit from Model.

 ### API